Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Related Work

-Recently, SAM~\cite{foret2021sharpnessaware}, which seeks flat regions by explicitly minimizing the worst-case loss around the current model, has received significant attention due to its effectiveness and scalability compared to previous methods.
-Particularly, it has been exploited in a variety of tasks and domains~\cite{cha2021swad, abbas2022sharp, qu2022generalized, caldarola2022improving, bahri-etal-2022-sharpness, chen2021vision}.
-A notable example is the improvement that SAM brings to meta-learning bi-level optimization in~\cite{abbas2022sharp}.
-Another application of SAM is in federated learning (FL)~\cite{qu2022generalized} in which the authors achieved tighter convergence rates than existing FL works, and proposed a generalization bound for the global model.
-In addition, SAM shows its generalization ability in vision models~\cite{chen2021vision}, language models~\cite{bahri-etal-2022-sharpness} and domain generalization~\cite{cha2021swad}.
-However, existing studies have only focused on single task problems.
-In this work, we leverage SAM's principle to develop theory and devise practical methods, allowing seeking flat minima in gradient-based multi-task learning models.
+Recently, SAM~\citep{foret2021sharpnessaware}, which seeks flat regions by explicitly minimizing the worst-case loss around the current model, has received significant attention due to its effectiveness and scalability compared to previous methods.
+Particularly, it has been exploited in a variety of tasks and domains, such as domain generalization ~\citep{cha2021swad, wang2023sharpness, zhang2023flatness}, federated learning \citep{caldarola2022improving,qu2022generalized}, Bayesian networks \citep{nguyen2023flat, llenhoff2023sam}, meta-learning \citep{abbas2022sharp}.
+In addition, SAM shows its generalization ability in vision models~\citep{chen2021vision} and language models~\citep{bahri-etal-2022-sharpness}.
+However, these studies have only focused on single-task problems.
+Closer to our setting are the works in \citep{deng2021flattening, yang2023data} that apply SAM to Continual Learning, but their focus is the relationship between flatness and catastrophic forgetting.
+In this work, we leverage SAM's principle to develop theory and devise practical methods, allowing for seeking flat minima in gradient-based multi-task learning models.